danielabdi-noaa/gfs-docker/README.md

 To compile containers for the ufs-weather-model, you don't need to have access to private repositories.
 However, if you want to compile the whole global-workflow, you will need access to that repositiory with its components including GSI and others.

+To compile global-workflow, first run `scrips/checkout_gfs.sh`.
+It will checkout the branch gfsv16b modified for linux targer.
+You also need to download NCAR's ncl tool and place it in the same directory with the same name `ncl`.
+Other than that, the same build procedure as above will build a gfs-gnu container.

 ## Compiling